Supreme Court arguments resume next week, with all the grandeur of working from home

 “I did the root touch-up and straightened my hair, at home,” she said in a telephone interview.
 “The only thing I did not do is get my Botox replenished.
 It’s just not possible, so I’m doing my argument in wrinkles.”

-Blatt, who will be representing Booking.com in an otherwise nondescript trademark dispute, says she is fiercely competitive, and has a won-loss record of 36-2-1.
+Blatt, who will be representing Booking.com in an otherwise nondescript trademark dispute, says she is fiercely competitive, and has a win-loss record of 36-2-1.
 (The justices failed to decide a case last term.)

 She is not a student of the philosophy that oral arguments are a conversation between the justices and the advocates.